dworschak/Witcher/MODDING.md

 ### Events

-The vanilla game rules "supernatural_events" is obviously removed, as there is lot of supernatural stuff in the Witcher world.
+The vanilla game rules `supernatural_events` is obviously removed, as there is lot of supernatural stuff in the Witcher world.
-Vanilla events should usually be altered to keep the part associated to the value "unrestricted" of the game rule.
+Vanilla events should usually be altered to keep the part associated to the value `unrestricted` of the game rule.

 When a vanilla event is unsuitable, try to find a lore-equivalent and override the event localization keys, rather than disabling the event entirely - it's cheaper than creating a new event chain !